fossabot/everpl/docs/source/api/streaming_api.rst

 for any reason, than all Session-related data will be **deleted** from a server.
 And, as result, you'll need to start everything from scratch.

-Also, clients are allowed to ask a server to store last N messages for specific topic until their delivery will be explicitly acknowledged by clients.
+Also, clients are allowed to ask a server to store last all messages for specific topic until their delivery will be explicitly acknowledged by clients.
 For more information about this feature, see the `Message Retention`_ section of documentation.